JoshuaSmyth/AnsiEdit/README.md

 BUGS:
- - Current highlighted character not working
+ - Cannot name a map
- - Cannot delete an image
+ - Cannot delete a map
+ - Current tile should be highlighted in the tileset

 TODO / Roadmap:
  - Implement BucketFill tool